-Prerequisite: (R) (W) (M), An adequate biology placement test score or BIO 0123 or a college-level biological science class
+Prerequisite: (R) (W) Math 0103 or adequate math placement test score, An adequate biology placement test score or BIO 0123 or a college-level biological science class

 4 CREDITS Through a systematic study of the structure and function of the human body, its cells, tissues, organs and systems, the student will identify and describe basic anatomical structures and fundamental physiological processes that occur in health and disease for the major body systems.
 Laboratory work which may require dissection is an integral and required part of the course.